Religious antisemitism: New Testament and antisemitism

-Frederick Schweitzer and Marvin Perry write that the authors of the gospel accounts sought to place responsibility for the Crucifixion of Jesus and his death on Jews, rather than the Roman emperor or Pontius Pilate.
+Frederick Schweitzer and Marvin Perry write that the authors of the gospel account sought to place responsibility for the Crucifixion of Jesus and his death on Jews rather than the Roman emperor or Pontius Pilate.
 As a result, Christians for centuries viewed Jews as "the Christ Killers".
-The destruction of the Second Temple was seen as judgment from God to the Jews for that death, and Jews were seen as "a people condemned forever to suffer exile and degradation".
+The destruction of the Second Temple was seen as a judgment from God to the Jews for that death, and Jews were seen as "a people condemned forever to suffer exile and degradation".
 According to historian Edward H. Flannery, the Gospel of John in particular contains many verses that refer to Jews in a pejorative manner.